Summer Online | Course Listing

 Instructor: PETER MEILAENDER

 Introduces students to the tradition of Western political thought from the ancient to the modern world through a close reading of important thinkers.
 By considering problems of community, obligation, order, justice, liberty, and freedom, the course equips students for careful normative reflection on public life.
 Liberal Arts.

 PSY 111 - Introduction to Psychology (3 hours) Liberal Arts

 INSTRUCTOR: CYNTHIA SYMONS

 Scientific study of thinking, emotion, and behavior.
 Surveys theories, issues, and concepts of psychology.
 May include research participation requirements.

-* PSY 205 - Special Topics: Introduction to School Counseling (3 hours) Liberal Arts
+SOC 101 – Introduction to Sociology: The Sociological Imagination (3 hours) Liberal Arts

 Emphasizes the development of communicative competence in Spanish, bringing students to the novice-mid level of oral proficiency.
 At this level, communicative tasks are specifically focused on interpersonal and interpretive modes.
 Additional activities develop awareness and appreciation of the variety of cultures of the Spanish-speaking world.